-On Tuesday, as part of our series "Secrets of Diet Trends," TODAY explores veganism.
-The benefits are numerous: vegan foods are free of dietary cholesterol, which makes it especially good for people with blood cholesterol issues; the foods tend to be heart-healthy, low in saturated fat and high in zinc and fiber; vegans typically eat fewer calories, weigh less and have a lower body mass index.
+The benefits of adopting a vegan diet are numerous: vegan foods tend to be heart-healthy, low in saturated fat and high in zinc and fiber and vegans typically eat fewer calories, weigh less and have a lower body mass index.

 The challenges, however, are also numerous: Just because it’s vegan doesn’t make it healthy.
 French fries, white bread and jelly beans are vegan, so you can pile on calories and gain weight.
 Strict vegans may need to supplement vitamin B12, a nutrient found only in animal sources.
 Other nutrients such as vitamin D (best sources are fatty fish and fortified milk) and iron may be difficult to get enough of on a vegan diet, so you may need to couple your plant-based iron sources with foods rich in vitamin C to increase iron absorption.